Big Brother 6 (American season): Ratings

-Critical reception
+Critical response

-The season received critical acclaim from fans and critics with people praising the dynamics of the cast and the unpredictability of the season.

-Controversy & criticism

 In the second week, Eric Littman and Michael Donnellan got into a confrontation regarding comments Michael made about Eric's family.
 Earlier in the evening, Rachel, who was eavesdropping on Janelle and Michael in the Gold Room, overheard Michael make a poor joke about Eric's grandparents to Janelle.
 Rachel told Eric that she heard them badmouthing his family.
 Later that night, Eric and Ivette were outside discussing the incident when Michael went outside.
 Eric provoked Michael who retorted, calling Eric "a midget with a small penis."
 Eric lost all control going after Michael.
 The other HouseGuests blocked Eric's attack at Michael.
 Big Brother intervened, telling Eric to go to the Diary Room, and telling Michael to go to the storage room.
 Shortly afterwards, Ivette told Kaysar he had no respect for women, attacked Kaysar's beliefs, and made racial remarks.
 Big Brother intervened again, giving warnings to all HouseGuests.
 Eric apologized to his fellow HouseGuests, saying he would never hurt anyone.